cimryan/teslausb/README.md

 * A Micro SD card, at least 8 GB in size, and an adapter (if necessary) to connect the card to your computer.
 * A mechanism to connect the Pi to the Tesla.
 Either:
   * A USB A/Micro B cable: [Adafruit](https://www.adafruit.com/product/898) or [Amazon](https://www.amazon.com/gp/product/B013G4EAEI/), or
   * A USB A Add-on Board if you want to plug your Pi into your Tesla like a USB drive instead of using a cable.
-[Amazon](https://www.amazon.com/gp/product/B07BK2BR6C/)
+[Amazon](https://www.amazon.com/gp/product/B07BK2BR6C/), or
   * A PCB kit if you want the lowest profile possible and you're able to solder.
 [Sparkfun](https://www.sparkfun.com/products/14526)

 Optional: